Metaswitch/pycrate/README.md

 For more information about the API exposed for each ASN.1 object, you can check the docstrings of all ASN.1 objects, and also read the source file *pycrate_asn1rt/asnobj.py*.
-Do not forget to have a look at the Wiki, too!
+Do not forget to have a look at the [wiki](https://github.com/p1sec/pycrate/wiki/The-pycrate-wiki), too!